huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

   -> **NOTE:** This parameter is not supported when the instance type is single.

+* `parameters` - (Optional, List) Specify an array of one or more parameters to be set to the DCS instance after launched.
+You can check on console to see which parameters supported.
+  The [parameters](#DcsInstance_Parameters) structure is documented below.

 * `rename_commands` - (Optional, Map) Critical command renaming, which is supported only by Redis 4.0 and Redis 5.0 instances but not by Redis 3.0 instance.
   The valid commands that can be renamed are: **command**, **keys**, **flushdb**, **flushall** and **hgetall**.